Management Response

 Responsible Deadline Status Comments

 2. Develop a standard module on GESI concepts to inform capacity development initiatives by UN Women and its partners.
-UN Women NCO 2024/12 Not Initiated No progress
+UN Women NCO 2024/12 Completed UN Women NCO has developed a standard training manual on women’s leadership and participation which includes a module on GESI concepts.
+Additionally, NCO is now developing a guideline for GESI responsive social accountability tool.

 3. Continue addressing the social norms at household, community, market institutions and policy level through programming interventions.
 UN Women NCO 2027/12 Initiated NCO has been implementing a five-year programme “storytelling initiative” which adopts a comprehensive approach for using storytelling for the identification and measurement of gender discriminatory social norm change in development interventions.
 Its programming component aims to support collective mobilization of women and excluded groups for leadership, movement building and advocacy for social norm change at household and community level.
 The social norms change component has been placed at the center of several other interventions and programmes.
 A joint programme on rural women’s economic empowerment focuses on men engagement for social norms change at both household and community level.